McArthur River/Key Lake

 We continue to expect production of 18 million pounds (12.6 million pounds our share) in 2024.

 The collective agreement with the United Steelworkers Local 8914 expired in December 2022, and we are in negotiations to reach a new agreement.
+The federal conciliation process began in October 2023 and concluded January 2024.
 As in the past, work continues under the terms of the expired collective agreement while negotiations proceed.
 There is a risk to the production plan if we are unable to reach an agreement and there is a labour disruption.

 See full Quarterly Report